 For vegetables you can feed them leafy veggies like collard greens, mustard greens, and dandelion greens.
 These should be fed in combination with finely chopped vegetables like green beans, squash, broccoli and carrots.
 Fruits like apples, melons, berries and cantaloupe can be fed occasionally to them.

-Adults should be fed every 2 to 3 days while young Sliders should be fed every day.
+Adults should be fed every 2 to 3 days while young Red-Eared Sliders should be fed every day.
 If you can, they should be fed inside a separate feeding area from their living area because they can be messy eaters.
 Feeding them in a separate area will help keep their living enclosure cleaner longer.
-Uneaten food should be removed daily from the tank.
+Uneaten food should be removed daily from their tank.

-Many Pet stores may try to sell you what they call Salmonella-free turtles.
+Many pet stores try to sell what they call Salmonella-free turtles.
 The concept behind this is that the Salmonella bacteria is said to be removed from turtle eggs.
 This results in Salmonella-free turtles but the truth is that this process is not effective.
 Several studies have shown that even so-called “Salmonella-free” turtles can still be carriers of the Salmonella bacteria.
 Avoid falling for this marketing gimmick of Salmonella-free turtles.
 It’s just another way to charge more for something they can’t deliver.
 Always follow all the precautions while handling your Red-Eared Sliders.

-It is illegal to sell turtles in the US with a shell size of less than 4 inches.
+It’s illegal to sell turtles in the US with a shell size of less than 4 inches.
 Like most reptiles, Red-Eared Slider turtles can be potential carriers of the harmful Salmonella bacteria.
 The Food and Drug Administration (FDA) enforced this ban to prevent young children from getting infected with salmonella.
 They think that young children have higher chances of handling turtles smaller than 4 inches.

 However, there is an exception to allow the sale of turtles less than 4 inches for educational and scientific purposes.
 Some sellers exploit this exception to sell smaller turtles to pet owners.
 As a responsible citizen and for your family’s safety, avoid buying a turtle that has a shell size smaller than 4 inches.